 The property is currently serviced with municipal water, however, the municipal water supply does not have capacity for firefighting purposes.
-Once comments are received from other agencies, this matter will be addressed at the site plan stage.
+This matter will be addressed at the site plan stage.

 Municipal sewage is not available at this site and the documents submitted in support of these amendments acknowledge that private sewage disposal is required.
 This will be addressed at the site plan stage.